-The Consolidated Balance Sheets at December 31, 2011 and December 31, 2010 include a deferred tax asset of \$2,888,000 and \$3,911,000, respectively.
+The Consolidated Balance Sheets at December 31, 2012 and December 31, 2011 include a deferred tax asset of \$3,164,000 and \$2,888,000, respectively.
 An analysis is performed to determine the amount of the deferred tax asset that will be realized.
 Such analysis is based upon the premise that the Company is and will continue as a going concern and that it is more likely than not that deferred tax benefits will be realized through the generation of future taxable income.
 Management reviews all available evidence, both positive and negative, to assess the long-term earnings potential of the Company using a number of alternatives to evaluate financial results in economic cycles at various industry volume conditions.
 Other factors considered are the Company's relationships with its two largest customers (Navistar and PACCAR), and any recent customer diversification efforts.
 The projected availability of taxable income to realize the tax benefits from net operating loss carryforwards and the reversal of temporary differences before expiration of these benefits are also considered.
 Management believes that, with the combination of available tax planning strategies and the maintenance of its relationships with its key customers, earnings are achievable in order to realize the net deferred tax asset.

 Management recognizes the financial statement effects of a tax position when it is more likely than not the position will be sustained upon examination.
-Management has recognized all tax positions as of December 31, 2011.